Ilaiwi/effective-javascript/PITCHME.md

 ### Truthiness coercion

 - `if`, `||`, and `&&` logically work with boolean values
-- Truthiness does not involve implicitly invoking any coercion methods

 - *falsy* values: `false`, `0`, `-0`, `""`, `NaN`, `null`, and `undefined`.
 - It is not always safe to use truthiness to check whether a function argument or object property is defined.
 ```
 function point(x, y) {
     if (typeof x === "undefined") {